Newborn baby found abandoned near Florida mobile home park

 Rescue personnel took the newborn to a local hospital, where she is said to be in good health.

-The sheriff’s office said it deployed its K-9 unit, aviation unit, a drone and a bloodhound to find the child’s mother, but they have yet to locate her.
+The sheriff’s office said it deployed its K-9 unit, aviation unit, drone, and bloodhound to find the child’s mother, but they have yet to locate her.

 Mothers in Florida have protections to give up their newborn children safely without fear of prosecution thanks to the Saven Haven Law of 2000.
 Parents can leave an unharmed baby at any Safe Haven, typically hospitals or a properly staffed EMS or fire station.